 Abraham Lincoln did many great things in his life.
 When he was young, he was so honest that he walked miles to return 6 cents to a woman who had accidentally paid him too much.
 He learned as much as he could and eventually became a lawyer.
 Later, as president of the United States, he freed the slaves and did all he could to keep the country together during the Civil War.
 From the time Abraham Lincoln was born until the time he died he helped people and did what he thought was right.

 One final parting note – I am bothered by teachers who tell kids that every paragraph must have 5 sentences and every essay must have 5 paragraphs.
 It simply isn’t true!
 A 5 sentence paragraph and a 5 paragraph essay are great places to begin for learning purposes, but writers should NEVER feel stuck in a format.
 It’s important to be able to include enough details to support your points.
-Knowing how to write a solid 5 paragraph essay is really important.
+Knowing how to write a solid 5-sentence paragraph and a 5-paragraph essay is really important.
 Don’t let form get in the way of function though.
-Maybe your little one wants to put in the part about Abe Lincoln getting shot. . . just add a piece of cheese to the sandwich!
+Maybe your little one wants to include Lincoln delivering the moving Gettysburg Address. . . just add a piece of cheese to the sandwich!